Villiger 39 St Josephs University

 I assign speaks the same way as listed on my PF paradigm.

 I'm good with any kind of argumentation.
-I've mostly read policy on Aff and have read a mix of stuff on Neg.
-I've judged some performances before and voted for them.
+I've read policy and k affs and have read a mix of stuff on Neg.
+Please slow down on tags, interps, and plan texts.

 I really like good case debates.
-A lot of 1ACs do not have the tightest link stories and can easily be taken out by smart analytics.
+A lot of 1ACs do not have very good link stories and can easily be taken out by smart analytics.
 Cases with tricky advantages that don't have these problems will work well in front of me.
+If you win with 8 mins of case in the 1NC, I'll give 30 speaks.

-Ks: I am not familiar at all with much K lit which means you must explain your K in a way that I will understand.
-Don't just keep reading cards in the block- actually explain the K and how it interacts with the Aff and what the alt does and how it solves.
-That being said, I'm a very K friendly judge.
+Ks: You must explain your K in a way that I will understand.
+Don't just keep reading cards in the block- explain the K and how it interacts with the Aff and what the alt does and how it solves.
 If I understand the way it works, I'm more than willing to vote off it.
+If you're reading 1 off K, it's probably a good idea to have a decent amount of responses on case that are both critical and policy.
+I'm the least familiar with high theory so I need more explanations than usual.

 Lillian Lyons Paradigm